Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Discussion

 \subsection{Limitations}

 Based on our experiments and results, several limitations should be acknowledged.
 First, as with many online experiments involving deception, there remains a risk that some participants did not fully believe in the group composition.
-Although most correctly identified their condition, a minority of participants ($18.6\%$) expressed doubt regarding the group's composition.
-However, our robustness check indicated that these suspicions did not significantly alter the main findings, suggesting that the observed normative equivalence holds even among participants who fully accepted the cover story.
+Although most participants correctly identified their condition, a minority ($18.6\%$) expressed doubt about the group's composition.
+However, our robustness check excluding these participants indicated that the main findings remained substantively unchanged: the treatment contrast remained non-significant and directionally similar, although it was estimated with less precision in the smaller subsample.
 Yet, this highlights the inherent difficulty of creating credible mixed-agent group settings in online environments, where subtle cues of artificiality or repetition can influence perceived realism.
 Second, our design focused on short-term, anonymous interactions.
-Without extended histories or reputation-building, participants’ behaviour may have reflected situational cooperation rather than deeper norm internalization.
-Real-world human–AI collaboration can involve ongoing relationships, feedback which cannot be fully captured in brief experimental sessions.
+Without extended histories or reputation-building, participants’ behaviour may have reflected situational cooperation rather than deeper internalization of norms.
+Real-world human–AI collaboration can involve ongoing relationships and feedback which cannot be fully captured in brief experimental sessions.
 Third, while our treatments varied both the agent label and strategy, the AI’s behaviour was scripted rather than adaptive.
 This limits the ecological validity of our findings, as real AI systems increasingly learn and respond dynamically to human input.
 Future studies could incorporate adaptive agents to examine whether evolving responsiveness strengthens or weakens normative alignment over time.
-Specifically adaptations involving communication or punishment mechanisms, which heighten the perception of complex interaction, might change treatment differences.
-Finally, the impact of the bot's strategy was likely dampened by the aggregate feedback mechanism.
-Future research should examine whether AI strategies have a more pronounced effect in settings with transparent individual feedback, in which human participants can clearly identify and respond to the AI agent's specific contributions.
+Specifically, adaptations involving communication or punishment mechanisms that heighten the perception of complex interactions might alter treatment differences.
+Finally, the feedback structure of the PGG introduced attribution ambiguity and signal dilution.
+Participants observed the aggregate group contribution after each round, but not the individual contributions of specific group members.
+As a result, changes in the group total could not be attributed to the AI-labelled player, to a specific human player, or to general variation within the group.
+Moreover, the bot represented only one of four group members, meaning that even an extreme strategy, such as full free-riding or full cooperation, was reflected in the feedback signal as only one quarter of the group's total contribution.
+The absence of strong bot-strategy or label effects should therefore not be interpreted as evidence that participants would respond similarly when AI behaviour is individually visible and attributable.
+Rather, our findings show that the AI label and scripted strategy did not produce detectable divergence under anonymous aggregate-feedback conditions.
+As discussed in Section 4.2, we regard this informational structure not merely as a limitation but as a defining boundary condition of the equivalence we report.
+Future work should compare aggregate and individual-feedback designs to test whether visible AI contributions elicit stronger differentiation, sanctioning, or strategic responses.